richard929/richard929/README.md

 Does it sound like we'd be a good fit for each other?

-Schedule a quick call with me here https://calendly.com/richard-zhan/30min.
+Schedule a quick call with me on [Calendly](https://calendly.com/richard929/30min).

 <!---